 The primary difference is that while a Satellite could generate restricted Access Grants that would be essentially the same artifact as a restricted Access Grant generated by an Uplink Client, a Satellite never has access to Encryption Keys.

-In addition, the Uplink Client is designed to be pluggable so that developers can remove the default encryption standards and replace them with a custom or preferred encryption scheme.
+Being open source, developers can remove the default encryption standards and replace them with a custom or preferred encryption scheme.